Fitzroy Island, Queensland © Tourism & Events Queensland

 Where to stay on the Great Barrier Reef

-From international luxury resorts to more low-key abodes that take their cues from the abundant nature and wildlife, these are the best stays on the Great Barrier Reef.
+From international luxury resorts to more low-key abodes that take their cues from the abundant nature and wildlife, these are the best island stays on the Great Barrier Reef.

-By Paul Chai
+By Amy Fraser and Paul Chai

 Perhaps the best-known luxury resort on the Great Barrier Reef, qualia is pure barefoot luxury nestled on the northern tip of Hamilton Island.
 The private pavilions are made of natural timber and stone and provide the ultimate vantage point to take in the views of the Whitsundays.
 In the south of the island, Hamilton Island Resort offers a range of accommodation from Palm Bungalows to the Beach Club, a 57-room adults-only boutique resort right on the beach.

 Fitzroy Island Resort

 If you’re a wildlife lover, don’t miss the island's turtle rehabilitation centre.
 ‘Cute’ is an understatement.

 Fitzroy Island is a tropical paradise and a perfect getaway for families, couples and groups alike.
 While it’s not by any means the largest island on the reef, the island's resort boasts accommodation options galore, from four people beach cabins to resort studios for cosy couples.
 Outside of the resort activities abound; snorkel with The Great Eight, hike through lush rainforest or relax on silica sand beaches.